Alex-HyperCoder/Reference/README.md

 WARNING: This should not be used to pull HTML / PHP Documents from a website, Although, this is a good idea for a website sourcecode stealer.
 This may be added!

+#!
+Unauth.py !#

+This file adds a invisable user to the SSH Server

+USAGE: python Unauth.py SSH_IP SSH_PORT ROOT_USER ROOT_PASS

+WARNING: You must have root access to the server!